abalone1/Image.slicer/README.md

 - Multi stage interpolation (Nearest Neighbor + Bicubic combined) for image data
 - Nearest Neighbor interpolation for mask data
 - More than half empty slices will be ignored / It´s possilbe to slice a dismembered Mosaik!
-- Easy to use
-- Status callbacks
-- Easy to organize files

 # Example
 ```python